Vanguard vs. Fidelity: Which Is Best For You?

 Vanguard is a great platform for specific purposes.
 The higher your balance is, the lower your fees will be, and the more special services you’ll be able to access, so if you have a large portfolio, then using Vanguard makes sense.
 It’s also great for anyone who prefers having a managed portfolio over being an active trader.

-However, for most people, Fidelity is the most suitable option.
-Its fees are lower for making trades, especially if you have a low- or medium-sized balance, so it’s a much better choice for active traders.
+However, for most people, Fidelity is the most suitable option, especially if you have a low- or medium-sized balance.

 Fidelity also has a much more friendly user interface and offers more learning resources, so it can be a good choice for new investors.